Cable-Billing/team-scorer/README.md

 # team-scorer

-Before running, make sure Electron is installed and to install all require packages
+Before running, make sure Electron is installed and to install all required packages
 ```
 npm install electron --save-dev
 npm install